 Figures are shown at the more granular six-digit Harmonized Tariff System code level, for more precise product identification.

-Arizona’s top 10 exports accounted for 38.1% of the overall value of the state’s global shipments.
+Arizona’s top 10 exports accounted for about two-fifths (40.5%) of the overall value of the state’s global shipments.

-Overall, Arizona slipped into a -$1.9 million deficit exporting and importing products during 2019.
-That dollar amount reflects a year-over-year reversal from $64,000 in black ink for 2018.
+Arizona slipped into an overall -$5.87 billion deficit from exporting and importing products during 2022.
+That dollar amount reflects a 53.3% uptick from -$3.83 billion in red ink for 2021.

 Another way of saying surplus or deficit is positive or negative net exports.
 In a nutshell, the term “net exports” quantifies the amount by which foreign spending on a state’s goods or services exceeds or lags that same state’s spending on foreign goods or services.